sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Yair Go1dberg'': '''3D Graphing in PiScript'''.
 Plotting 3 dimensional functions in PiScript.

  * ''Ryan Hoban'': '''Geometric Structures'''.
 Using sage to draw geometric structures in the Hyperbolic plane.
+(Slides available <a href="http://www.math.umd.edu/~rfhoban/GeometricStructures.pdf"> here</a>

  * ''Steve Kieffer'': '''Algebra sketches'''.
 Tools with which to produce sketches of a kind often drawn on blackboards to illustrate algebraic structures.